datazenit/sensei-anywhere/README.md

 # Sensei Anywhere

 Sensei Anywhere is a navigation tool powered by fuzzy search.
 Sensei Anywhere is used in [Datazenit](http://datazenit.com/) to navigate between connections, databases and tables.
+This project is currently under heavy development, use at your own risk.

 ## Installation